AbdLaswi/Material/Arrays.md

    // 2- access the `Koala` value of the following arrays using the `length` property const animals = ["Cat", "Dog", "Dolphin", "Squirrel", "Koala"];

-   //  3- access the value middle value of the following array using the `length` property or the index const cars = ["Ford", "BMW", "Ferrari", "Mercedes", "Subaru"];
+   //  3- access the  middle value of the following array using the `length` property or the index const cars = ["Ford", "BMW", "Ferrari", "Mercedes", "Subaru"];
    ```